 NATIONAL – 2.

 See Frank Andrews: FTR25, 2008.
-This flag-design National Record was manufactured from ‘Edison Bell’s’ Bell Disc masters, and dates from c.
-1910.
-Who had them made or sold them is unknown.
+This flag-design National Record was manufactured for an unknown client by ‘Edison Bell’.
+The label dates from ca. 1910.
 Pressings from Bell Disc are distinctive in that they are slightly larger than usual at 10.25″ diameter.
 Very scarce; so scarce, that we are driven to speculate that Edison Bell were perfectly prepared to make these client pressings in extremely small quantities.
 If EB were pressing say 100 copies of a Bell Disc for their own stock, it would be little trouble for them to ‘run on’ for another 10 copies, which would be given National labels instead of Bell Disc.
 It follows of course, that these clones would have the same coupling as the Bell Disc.
-We only have three of these Nationals, but all are indeed the same couplings as occur on Bell Disc.
+We only have seen four of these Nationals, but all are indeed the same couplings as occur on Bell Disc.
 Ta-raah!
-Incidentally, this label design was also used for one of the two types of Whytsdale record.
+Incidentally, the same label design was also used for one of the two types of Whytsdale record.
+Were they the clients for whom this National were made?

 NATIONAL – 3.